 Rovit Statement of Program of Research/Scholarship

 In its broadest aspect, my historical research examines the role of the arts under duress, especially related to genocide and its aftermath.
 It explores the cultural heritage of the Holocaust, specifically the theatre created by artist-inmates in camp and ghetto settings, as well as directly after war.
-Accordingly, among my areas of focus are the “aftermath” of the Holocaust to consider (1) the rebuilding of cultural life in the wake of war (2) the theatrical representation of genocide, and (3) how theatre can overcome divisions and re-create community.
+Accordingly, among my areas of focus are the "aftermath" of the Holocaust to consider (1) the rebuilding of cultural life in the wake of war (2) the theatrical representation of genocide, and (3) how theatre can overcome divisions and re-create community.

 My work addresses gaps in the historical record by documenting the specific ways in which theatre existed during the Holocaust.
 Such representative publications as my "Cultural Ghettoization and Theatre during the Holocaust" (2005) and my monograph (2012), show that art-making by artist-inmates under the threat of censorship, deprivation, and death was not an isolated phenomenon.
 The Jewish Kulturbund Theatre Company in Nazi Berlin is a microhistory of an all-Jewish theatre company that coexisted with the Nazi regime.
 My research relies on in-depth archival work, which, in combination with personal interviews of witness-artists, "interrogates" documented cultural history and biography.
 My analysis extends to play-scripts, production history, audience reception, and the Nazi policy that shaped that history.

 My second major book project is comparative in nature and focuses on post-war German-language theatre under multinational military occupation in the aftermath of WWII.
-In a 2016 article (published in _Theatre History Studies_), I lay the groundwork for the cultural significance of "first responder" theatre-makers in Berlin and Vienna, examining the relationship between their cultural output and the policies by multinational occupation forces that affected the performing arts repertoire.
-My inquiry incorporates assumptions from cultural memory and trauma studies as I connect historiographical questions with a theoretically-bolstered methodology to study the renewal of German-language theatre and its reception after genocide and the Cold War.
+In a 2016 article (published in _Theatre History Studies_), I lay the groundwork for the cultural significance of "first responder" theatre-makers in Berlin and Vienna to examine the relationship between their cultural output and the policies by multinational occupation forces that affected the performing arts repertoire.
+My historiographical inquiry incorporates assumptions from cultural memory and trauma studies as I connect historiographical questions with a theoretically-bolstered methodology to study the renewal of German-language theatre and its reception after genocide and the Cold War.

 - Modern European Drama